Time-Lapse Photography How-to Guide

 Use a Tripod

-The simple fact that you need a solid, stable tripod might seem obvious, but it’s often overlooked.
-Flimsy tripods tend to shake slightly on days with even a small amount of wind, causing the final video to jitter.
-I like to go one step further and weigh the tripod down by hanging my backpack under the main head.
+The fact that you need a solid, stable tripod might seem obvious, but it’s often overlooked.
+Flimsy tripods tend to shake slightly, even with a small amount of wind, causing a jitter in the final video.
+To secure the camera, you can give it extra stability if you weigh it down by hanging a backpack under the main head.
 This small amount of weight goes a long way in stabilizing the shots.

 If you don’t have a tripod, you can set the camera on the ground or on a camera bean bag.
 It’s a bit trickier to get the right framing, but it can work.
 Generally, hand-holding a camera does not lead to great results unless you’re doing some sort of hyper-lapse technique.

 Clouds look great in time-lapse.
-I like to shoot clouds at either 1 frame every 2 seconds or 1 frame every 5 seconds.
-The 2 second interval is great for fast-moving cumulus clouds.
+I like to shoot clouds at either one frame every two seconds or one frame every 5 seconds.
+The two second interval is great for fast-moving cumulus clouds.
 I use the longer frame-rate for cirrus clouds, but even that is often not fast enough.
-Fortunately, you can always speed it up in post.
+Fortunately, you can speed it up in post-production.

 Stars are fun to shoot but require more advanced time-lapse skills.
 First, you need to have a camera that will let you keep the aperture open as long as possible.
 I set my camera manually to stay open for about 45 seconds (I do this on the intervalometer while the camera is set to bulb mode).
 Too much longer blurs the stars and shorter doesn’t allow for enough light.
-Then, I set the interval at about 3-5 seconds longer than the camera is open – maybe 50 second intervals.
-In this way, the camera is basically only taking very short breaks in a much longer time-lapse.
-The results are fantastic though if you’re patient!
+Then, I set the interval at three to five seconds longer than the camera is open, maybe 50-second intervals.
+The camera is basically only taking very short breaks in a much longer time-lapse.
+The results are fantastic if you’re patient!
 Here is a short tutorial we did in the grand canyon.